-Students who earn in one semester 12 or more credit hours for academic courses for which quality points are awarded will qualify for Dean's List status if their GPA for the current semester is 3.5 or greater and no grades of I, IP, F, or U have been earned in the current semester.
-Academic Foundations-level courses and English as a

-Second Language courses are not included in GPA calculations for the Dean's List.
+Students who earn in one semester 12 or more credit hours for academic courses for which quality points are awarded will qualify for dean's list status if their GPA for the current semester is 3.5 or greater and no grades of I, F, or U have been earned in the current semester.
+Academic Foundations courses are not included in GPA calculations for the dean's list.

-Students who earn in one semester between six and 11 credit hours for academic courses for which quality points are awarded will qualify for Academic Merit status if their GPA for the current semester is 3.5 or greater and no grades of I, IP, F, or U have been earned in the current semester.
-Academic foundations-level courses and English as a Second Language courses are not included in GPA calculations for Academic Merit.
+Students who earn in one semester between six and 11 credit hours for academic courses for which quality points are awarded will qualify for academic merit status if their GPA for the current semester is 3.5 or greater and no grades of I, F, or U have been earned in the current semester.
+Academic Foundations courses are not included in GPA calculations for academic merit.

-Students who receive a grade of N will not initially be eligible for Dean's List or Academic Merit.
-To be eligible for Dean's List or Academic Merit, the grade change for the N grade must be submitted to the Office of the Registrar by the end of the tenth instructional day of the following semester.
-Grade changes for N grades submitted after the tenth instructional day of the following semester will not be recalculated for Dean's List or Academic Merit status.
-Recalculation for Dean's List and Academic Merit status will be done only for N grades issued for the immediately preceding semester and only if the grade changes are submitted by the deadline.
+Students who receive a grade of N will not initially be eligible for dean's list or academic merit.
+To be eligible for dean's list or academic merit, the grade change for the N grade must be submitted to the Office of the Registrar by the end of the tenth instructional day of the following semester.
+Grade changes for N grades submitted after the tenth instructional day of the following semester will not be recalculated for dean's list or academic merit status.
+Recalculation for dean's list and academic merit status will be done only for N grades issued for the immediately preceding semester and only if the grade changes are submitted by the deadline.